-Candidates who have not yet successfully completed the above academic prerequisites at the time of application are eligible for admission into the M.Arch. program.
+Candidates who have not yet successfully completed the above academic prerequisites at the time of application are eligible for admission into the M. Arch. program.
 However, their admission into the program is conditional on the successful completion of the prerequisites before the first registration in September.
 They will be notified in their admission letter on April 1.

-If the history/theory prerequisite course is taken at another college or university, after admission to the M.Arch. program, prior approval must be obtained by sending, during the summer, course titles and descriptions to the Assistant Dean of Admissions.
+If the history/theory prerequisite course is taken at another college or university, after admission to the M. Arch. program, prior approval must be obtained by sending, during the summer, course titles and descriptions to the Dean of Admissions.
 The credit for these courses must be recorded by transcript at the above office as soon as possible, but before September 1.
-The points for these courses are not applicable to the M.Arch. degree.
+The points for these courses are not applicable to the M. Arch. degree.

-Applicants are strongly advised of the importance of having completed the following nonmandatory course work: one term of general physics (with laboratory) and one term of studio in the visual arts (drawing, painting, or sculpture).
+Applicants are strongly advised but not required to complete the following non-mandatory course work: one term of general physics (with laboratory) and one term of studio in the visual arts (drawing, painting, or sculpture).
 In addition, a reading knowledge of a modern foreign language, a course in environmental studies, and additional courses in architectural history are recommended.